Capitalization Rate: Calculator, Formula & What It Is

 Cap Rate Calculation Examples

 Below is an example of how the cap rate is calculated for two different properties.
-As you can see, it’s important to take into consideration not only the property’s value and income but also any expenses associated with maintaining the property.
+As you can see, it’s important to consider not only the property’s value and income but also any expenses associated with maintaining the property.

 Property 1 | Property 2 | |